SvetlanaRedkina/SvetlanaRedkina/README.md

-- Hi, I’m Svetlana :wave:
-- Glad to see you here! :blush:

-⭐ I am a Collibra Certified Workflow and Integration Engineer who drives Data Governance in ASSA ABLOY. ⭐
+I love building and integrating tools.
+My responsibilities include but are not limited to owning metadata architecture and implementing relevant tools for various use cases to support ingestion, catalogs, and lineages tailored for both technical and non-technical stakeholders.
+I have a deep understanding of APIs and integrations' logics, SQL and databases, cloud architecture, object-oriented languages, code managment, and version control.
+As an Intgeration Engineer, I lead the test-driven development and oversee the production deployment of Collibra Data Intelligence Platform.

 My specialties so far include:

+Languages: SQL, Python, Java

+Frameworks: Spring Boot, Flask, Django

+Containers and their orchestration: Kubernetes, Docker

+Cloud Services: MS Azure

+OS: Linux, Windows

+Git.
+Command Line.

+APIs.

+Microservices.

-  Collibra: Data Catalog, Business Glossary, Technical Lineages, Intgerations, APIs, Workflows, Jobserver, Edge, Collibra Console
+Collibra: Platform Administration, Data Catalog, Technical Lineages, Workflows, Edge, Collibra Console

-  Python: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, Statsmodels, TensorFlow, Scrapy

-  SQL: Functions, Derived Tables, Regular Expressions, Joins and Union All, Views, Case, Stored Procedures, User-defined Variables, ACID transactions

-  Java Flowable Projects and Groovy Scripts

-  Machine Learning:
-  Supervised Learning

-  Statistics and Probability: Summary Statistics, Correlation, Regression Analysis, Conditional Probability

-  Data Visualization: MS PowerBI

-  Version Control (Git), Command Line
+BI Tools: Power BI

 CRM: Salesforce